kkfaisal/dates/README.md

-Random dates /week days.Can be used in testing data transformation/ETL functions ...
+Random dates /week days.Can be used in testing data transformation/ETL functions.

 Installation is simple as
     go get  github.com/kkfaisal/dates